PlayeRom/flightgear-addon-logbook/README.md

 Each logbook entry can be edited from the simulator.
 You need to select "Logbook" -> "Logbook" from the menu.
 The main window with the entire logbook will open.
 Here you can search for the entry you want to edit and click on it.
 The details window for the entry will open.
 Now you can click on the specific entry you want to edit.
 Another window with a text field will open.
 Just enter the new value and confirm with the "Save" button.
 The change will immediately be saved to a file.

 At the bottom of the details window there is a `Delete` button, with which you can permanently delete the selected entry.

+### Settings

+When you click on the `≡` button in the Logbook view, the settings window will open.
+Here you can configure the following options:

+1. `Date and time displayed in the Logbook view` – Logbook window shows only one `Date` and `Time` item, but triple dates and times are logged, so here you can choose which one you want to display in Logbook window, by default it is real time, taken from your operating system.
+These options are only available for FG >= 2024.1
+2. `Columns to display in the Logbook view` – here you can specify which columns are to be displayed in the Logbook window.
+The fewer columns are displayed, the faster the Logbook window will be drawn.
+Columns such as `Date`, `Time` and `Aircraft` are always displayed, the `Note` column will never be displayed and this cannot be changed.
+These options are only available for FG >= 2024.1
+3. `Click sound` – by default, a sound is played when you click on various buttons, you can turn this sound off here.
+4. `Items per page` – here you can specify how many rows of logs should be displayed in the Logbook view, the default is 20.
+The lower the number, the faster the Logbook window will be drawn.

 ## Backup (for FG 2020.3 and older)